 How about, “Our people see a donkey’s rear.”

+I got confidence in you.
+You’ll improve on “yikes”

 Is that right? “feel ya”

+The term ‘white trash’ has always had monetarily poor/white version of ghetto connotations for me.
+Like white crackheads and ‘trailer trash.’

+This is such a weird phrase, and such weird phrases usually come from white male culture, so I’m not sure how often black people say this.

 When I read this line, I said a word that you have allowed—“Yikes!”
 I am afraid I may have asked you to do a job that can’t be done.
 What do you think?
 Let me encourage you—both my wife AND I, are committed to the ‘ministry’ you have brought to this novel.
 And we think you are doing a great job on it.
 I cannot do without this scene.
 It’s at the heart of our novel.
 You might not be familiar with this phrase—living like a white-man.
 It is possible it is unique to my generation.
 We bury so many things unspoken these days that it’s hard to tell.
 So help me out with this scene.